 Everyone knows smoking is detrimental to your health.
 Many don’t know that smoking is the main cause of gum disease.
 It causes cancer, heart disease, and lung disease.
 But not many people may know that tobacco use can cause periodontal disease.
 How much do you know about tobacco use and periodontal disease?
 Take your Lake… Read more »

 There have been many statements made about fluoride and its safety, enough to confuse people and make them ask questions.
 Dr. Fondriest, answers some of those questions and tries to clarify the myths and facts about fluoride.

 Did you know that cancer treatments can have an adverse affect on your oral health?
 Your oral cavity is a balance of good and bad bacteria and if that balance is disrupted, which cancer treatments can do, it can cause problems with your oral health.
-In today’s blog, your Lake Forest Dentist, Dr. Fondriest, explains why, and… Read more »
+Side affects from the cancer medications as well as common… Read more »

 It has been theorized since the 1920’s that heart disease and oral health are linked.
 Recent research has indicated links not only between heart disease and oral health, but between oral health and diabetes, hypertension, lung infections, and dementia.
 Although the links are not perfectly clear, research continues to try to narrow down specifics as… Read more »